I learned to respect the power of nature in the shadow of Switzerland's towering Jungfrau, just south of Interlaken in

 Avalanches are a part of life here — where humble yet tough mountain huts are built on the downhill side of giant and protective boulders.
 Hikers, hearing rivers of falling snow rumble in the distance, scan the edges of distant glaciers hoping for a glimpse of the icy action.

-Aiming for the heart of the Alps, I catch my train from the belle-epoche resort town of Interlaken south down a long, lush valley that leads south to the snowy peaks of the Eiger, Mönch, and Jungfrau.
-Once in my seat, I slide open the big panoramic window.
+Aiming for the heart of the Alps, I catch my train from the belle-epoche resort town of Interlaken down a long, lush valley that leads south to the snowy peaks of the Eiger, Mönch, and Jungfrau.
+Once in my seat, I slide open the big window.
 The lush air, perfumed with the sweet, sweaty smell of freshly cut hay, fills my car.

 Grassy banks speckled with alpine flowers remind me of my first ride on this train.
-While my girlfriend and I eagerly hung out the window at a slow corner, overwhelmed by the views, a railroad worker surprised her with a bouquet of alpenroses offered through the window.
+While my girlfriend and I eagerly leaned out the window at a slow corner, overwhelmed by the views, a railroad worker surprised her with a bouquet of alpenroses offered through the window.

 Below me a swollen stream charges noisily down the center of the valley, chattering excitedly about the wild ride it just survived.
 I crane my neck so I can see what all the excitement is about.
 Slowly we glide higher and higher into the Lauterbrunnen Valley, a glacier-cut garden of traditional Swiss lifestyles.
 This scenic rut has kept me from exploring the rest of Switzerland.
 From the Alps, I need nothing better.